 - What is an adequate accounting system?

-- Standard Form 1408 and the DFARS criteria
+- Standard Form 1408 vs. the DFARS accounting system criteria

 - How to prepare for audit and be deemed adequate